CPAN-Security/security.metacpan.org/_blog/2025-11-11-principles-for-securing-our-open-source-commons.md

 > * OSS Components have Projects, which have Maintainers, Contributors and Communities.
 > * Communities may consist of Contributors working for Businesses, unpaid Volunteers or others.

-This means there is a need for all affected businesses to come to terms with their own role in these OSS ecosystems, and what the rules of engagement are in the particular communities they rely on.
+This means there is a need for all affected businesses to come to terms with their role in these OSS ecosystems, and what the rules of engagement are in the particular communities they depend on.
 Cultural misalignment with the communities one relies on may lead to alienating the same people who take care of parts of the software you use.